SFU-CMPT-201/.github/profile/README.md

 * How to write low-level programs that utilize those services and abstractions correctly, efficiently, and reliably, using Linux.

-Students will be equipped with important practical and theoretical background for upper-level courses.
-Topics covered in this course include (but not limited to):

-* Memory management
-* Concurrency
-* Storage and file system abstractions
-* Communication abstractions such as IPC, sockets, and RPC
-* Basics of OS security and cryptographic functions.
+Although this course is known to be a challenging course, it is not designed for an advanced programmer.
+The training that this course aim to provide is to get students out of the beginning stage and move them to an early intermediate stage.
+Students have to make that jump at some point in their college career.
+This course forces students to make that jump, so they can advance much further with upper-level courses.

 Prerequisites are:

 * (CMPT 125 or CMPT 135) and MACM 101, all with a minimum grade of C-
+    * This course assumes that students thoroughly understand the intro programming materials and they do not struggle with them *at all*.
-* Proficiency in C programming (e.g., writing CMPT 125- or CMPT 135-level programs in C without getting help)
+* Proficiency in C programming
+    * This course uses C but does not teach C.
+    * This course assumes that students thoroughly know C. This includes, but not limited to, the syntax of C, C strings and how to manipulate them, arrays and pointers, the use of `malloc()` and `free()`, etc.
+    * Knowing C++ is better but not enough.
+C is still different from C++.
 * Experience in using the command-line interface on Linux
+    * We do not expect students to have proficiency but *some* experience.

-Students are expected to achieve proficiency in the following areas:
+Upon completion of this course, students are expected to achieve proficiency in the following areas:

 * Interacting with, and programming in, a Linux environment using the command-line interface.
 * Utilizing programming tools such as build systems and debuggers.
+* Programming with processes and threads.
+* Understanding concurrency concepts such as semaphores, locks, critical sections, deadlocks, common concurrency patterns, etc.
 * Manipulating and managing data in memory correctly.
-* Understanding concurrency concepts such as semaphores, locks, critical sections, deadlocks, common concurrency patterns, etc.
-* Programming with processes and threads.
 * Understanding file system abstractions and programming with them.
 * Understanding communication abstractions such as IPC, sockets, and RPC and programming with them.
 * Understanding cryptographic functions and programming with them.